A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 (There was no easily available stone for building, or limestone to make cement).

-(You might like to write some key words from the next answers on a board.)
+(You might like to display some key words from the next answers.)

 ‘with a tower that reaches to the heavens’?
 Independence.
 Or to demonstrate to God how clever they were: Genesis 3:4 you will be like God.
 Or a practical purpose – to help you find your way home, or a flood protection – built on a flood plain between two major rivers.